 Thank you to all of you that supported out seed sale this year either in donations or by purchasing our seeds.
 The fourth-grade class raised over $1100 for school supplies for Reverendo Miguel Ángel Vásquez School in Los Rodietos, Nicaragua and for World Vision.
 Thanks to your generosity the funds will be used to help many children around the world.

 Ms. Margaret Portelance

 I have been a teacher for over 25 years and have taught a range of subjects and age levels.
 I was a middle school science teacher and K-8 science mentor teacher.
-I am now in my fourth year of teaching fourth grade.
+I am now in my fifth year of teaching fourth grade.
 I was raised on Vancouver Island, Canada and completed my BA and teacher certification at the University of Washington.
-Now, I am working on my Master’s in Teaching with a focus on Conservation Biology partnering with the Woodland Park Zoo.
+Now, I am working on my Master’s in Teaching in the Biological Sciences at Miami University of Ohio and partnering with the Woodland Park Zoo.
+I will finish my degree this December.
 I also have lived in France, Turkey and now reside here in Seattle with my family.